iclr-blogposts/2026/_posts/2026-04-27-neural-audio-codecs.md

 So let’s build a neural audio codec to compress the audio.
 The hope is that if we reduce the sampling rate 100x, the model will also become “100x more coherent”.
 An old idea in machine learning is to do this using an _autoencoder:_ a model that takes an input, compresses it into a smaller “latent space”, and then tries to reconstruct the original input.

 In our case, we’ll want an autoencoder whose latent space is quantized so that we can feed the latents into a language model and produce continuations.
-(You _can_ generate continuations with unquantized latents, but it’s trickier – see the [Further reading](#further-reading) section.)
+(You _can_ generate continuations with unquantized latents, but it’s trickier <d-cite key="DBLP:journals/corr/abs-2508-19205" /> <d-cite key="DBLP:journals/corr/abs-2509-06926" />.)

 ## Autoencoders with vector quantization (VQ-VAE)